Rudy-Menjivar/budget-app/README.md

 ## Description

-Budget-App is designed to allow for offline access and functionality.
-Expenses and deposits can be added with or without a connection, to reliably keep budget on track.
+Budget-App allows for offline access and functionality to reliably keep the budget on track.
+Expenses and deposits can be added with or without an internet connection.

 When transactions are entered offline, they will populate the total once online again.